TECH TALENT PIPELINE STRATEGY

 We are extremely cautious about taking our ideas or assumptions as the starting point to portrait the CP!
 We ground our research on real data.
 If other people perform similar roles in your organization, having a conversation can be extremely useful to minimize biases.

 As a recruiter, engaging in short calls with ex candidates who perform similar roles can give tons of information to consider before moving on to sourcing.
 The grand majority of recruiters who use Candidate Persona’s profile focus on three questions:

-- Who is performing this role?
 This field includes education, training, hard skills, and certifications according to hiring requirements.

-- What are their top interests and concerns?
 What are the motivations that would drive our CP to consider a job?
 Are they heading for some specific goal careers or technologies?
 What do they prioritize in their personal life?
 What benefits would they find more attractive?

-- How and where can we connect?
 What are the communities, conferences, and networks where we can reach our CP?
 What are the best channels for outreach?
 How long would it take to engage them?
 What style of communication would be more suitable and engaging

 The purpose of using Candidate Personas is to prepare us to perform a straightforward pipelining strategy before we move on to sourcing.
 While it provides a better understanding of our target audience, it predicts the issues we will probably have to face along the recruitment process.